Before you move in

 We have a full Residents Life Team who are here to help you settle in and while your here.

 Night Support Assistants (NSAs) are available throughout the night on campus to deal with health and safety issues, provide a reception service to students/visitors, and they also have a disciplinary role ensuring that residents behave in a considerate manner.

-Resident Support Assistants (RSAs) are located both on and off-campus.
-These are experienced students who are trained in health and safety and are there to help students by providing peer support on issues such as homesickness, isolation, loneliness and signpost residents to the appropriate support services available within the University.
+Resident Assistants (RAs) are experienced students who are trained in health and safety and are there to help students by providing peer support on issues such as homesickness, isolation, loneliness and signpost residents to the appropriate support services available within the University.

-NSAs and RSAs are supported by University Security who are available 24 hours a day seven days a week.
+NSAs and RAs are supported by University Security who are available 24 hours a day seven days a week.

 I use a wheelchair and would like to live in University accommodation.
 Is there accessible accommodation available?

 Yes, there are a number of wheelchair accessible rooms in shared flats or single occupancy flats available for students with a disability.
 These flats have accessible bathroom and kitchen facilities.

 All accommodation have accessible parking spaces in close proximity to residences.